The Etiquette of Wedding Speech Toasts

 Perhaps you would like some help with the writing, editing or delivery of your wedding speech?

-If so, book your free telephone consultation on your speech via the contact form, get in touch via email or just give me a call.
+If so, book your free telephone consultation on your speech via the contact form, get in touch via email or just give us a call.
 Together we will assess your needs and make a plan.

 email – email@example.com